OGtrilliams/katacoda-scenarios-old/replicated-demo/step3.md

 As mentioned in the previous step, `Preflight` checks can be customized to suit your organizational needs by writing custom checks in `yaml` format.
 Let's practice by creating our own `preflight.yaml` to suit the Katacoda environment.

-On the `control plane`, create a new file named `preflight.yaml` with the following content:
+On the `controlplane`, create a new file named `preflight.yaml` with the following content:

 ````
 apiVersion: troubleshoot.sh/v1beta2